willmarino/Astro/README.md

 The game will have a 'start' screen as well as a pause/options modal.

+### Tech
+To make Astro I should not need anything other than javascript, canvas, and perhaps a library to help me build sprites, like pixijs.

 ### Day 1
 My main goal for day one is to become comfortable with rendering simple objects with canvas.
 Additionally I will try to set up the necessary logic to get auto-generated platforms extending to the right and left of my character.
 Whichever direction